DebianDog/doglinux/zz06-zbionicdog.md

 (with different choice of Desktop modes: tint2 icon-panel, cairo-dock or rox-pinboard icons, to choose, run 'Desktop Manager' from Menu)
 Tint2 bottom panel or cairo-dock.
 Default File Manager - pcmanfm with option to use rox.
-Default Internet Browser - Firefox.
+Default Internet Browser - Firefox Quantum (running by default with apulse to enable sound).
 Menu provided by Obmenu-generator (perl script)

 Full LZ4 squashfs support (compression and loading modules)